Acuzle/acutils/doc/handler.md

 PARAMETERS
 ----------
+(pandas.DataFrame) df:
-- df (pandas.DataFrame): dataframe to format
+dataframe to format

+(str) filecol=None:
-- filecol=None (str): Name of the column that contains filenames, not used there.
+Name of the column that contains filenames, not used there.

+(str) labelcol=None:
-- labelcol=None (str): Name of the column that contains labels, not used there.
+Name of the column that contains labels, not used there.

+(list<str>) othercols=None:
-- othercols=None (list<str>): Name of the other columns, not used there.
+Name of the other columns, not used there.

-- clueless_words=None (array/list like of str): Strings considered as
+(array/list like of str) clueless_words=None:
-None.
+Strings considered as None.

 RETURNS
 -------
+(pandas.DataFrame) df:
-- df (pandas.DataFrame): formated dataframe.
+formated dataframe.

 RAISES
 ------